 A broad range of computer facilities are available for student use.
 The main computer labs and computer teaching labs are located on the first floor of St. Vincent's Hall.
 Additional computer labs are maintained on campus by various academic departments.
 The Windows-based computers provide students with access to word processing, spreadsheet, database, presentation and statistical software as well as the campus-wide network, e-mail and Internet browsing.
 The labs also provide access to specialized software, such as programming languages, to meet the needs of various academic disciplines.
 Laser printers are available in the lab area for student printing.
 During the normal school schedule the main computer labs are open seven days a week.
 One lab provides 24-hour accessibility.
 The labs are also open during break periods on a reduced schedule.

-Hall provides computer support to students.
+The help desk located on the first floor of St. Vincent's Hall provides computer support to students.
 A variety of hardware and software products are sold at academic discount prices.
 The University also partners with our preferred vendor to offer discounted laptops and desktops to Niagara University students.